 A large percentage of creative and bright children struggle with reading and math.
 The more work reading is, the more reluctant the children become.
 Or maybe the problem is math.
 Those math facts just don’t stick!

-We can help!
-Whether you have a kindergartener who is falling behind or an older child who is working too hard on reading or math, our right-brained teaching resources and tips will help your child be successful!
+Having resources designed especially for them will make all the difference!
+Whether you have a kindergartner who is falling behind or an older child who is working too hard on reading or math, our right-brained teaching resources and strategies will help your child be successful!

-Areas of difficulty in reading include awareness of sounds in words, sounding out words, phonics rules, vocabulary, reading fluency, and comprehension.
-Most children who struggle with reading are right-brain learners who don’t learn the way we normally teach reading.
-Right-brain learners learn visually and tactilely, when they see the big picture, when they can learn whole words first, when they can discover patterns that exist in words, etc. The world of reading will open up for your struggling reader when you use resources that are designed especially with the right-brained learner in mind.
+Areas of difficulty in reading include knowledge of letter sounds, sounding out words, phonics rules, vocabulary, reading fluency, and comprehension.
+Most children who struggle with reading are right-brain, visual/spatial, or kinesthetic learners who don’t learn in traditional ways.
+These children learn visually and tactilely, when they see the big picture, when they can learn whole words first, when they can discover patterns that exist in words, etc. The world of reading will open up for your struggling reader when you use resources tat are designed especially with the right-brained learner in mind.
 Start today!

 50-60% of students are right-brain learners, but traditional teaching resources are designed for left-brain dominant learners.
 If your child is struggling to learn, the first thing to do is try a right-brain resource to gauge its effectiveness.
-Right-brain learners include all children before the age of 7, those who are kinesthetic, visual, dyslexic, autistic, those with auditory processing disorder and so forth.
-When a child struggles and is tested, the learning weakness is identified and a label is assigned.
-If a child has the opportunity to learn from his strengths, often the label will never be assigned.
+Right-brain learners include all children before the age of 7, those who are kinesthetic, visual, dyslexic, autistic, those with auditory processing disorder and more.
+If children have the opportunity to learn from their strengths, they will always exceed expectations.
 Learn more.